useful-bytes/netsleuth/docs/req.md

 ```

 ### har:/path/to/file.har#entry
-Use the special `har:` scheme to specify that req should replay a request from a HAR file on disk.
+Use the special `har:` scheme to specify that req should make a request by replaying from a HAR file on disk.
 Optionally use `entry` to specify the the request entry by index (default `0`).
 Later params can override any properties loaded from the HAR.
 ```
 req har:file.har bar=baz
 ```